taers232c/GAMADV-XTD3/README.md

 GAMADV-XTD3 requires G Suite for Business, Education, Partner or Government Edition.
 Google Apps Free Edition has limited API support and not all GAM commands work.

-GAMADV-XTD3 is a rewrite/extension of Jay Lee's [GAM](https://github.com/jay0lee/GAM), without his efforts, this version wouldn't exist.
+GAMADV-XTD3 is a rewrite/extension of Jay Lee's [GAM], without his efforts, this version wouldn't exist.

 # Documentation
 Basic GAM documentation is hosted in the [GitHub Wiki].
 Documentation specifically for GAMADV-XTD3 is hosted in the [GitHub GAMADV-XTD Wiki] and in Gam*.txt files.